 11. Take Your Crush As Fun

-It sounds so heart-wrenching and challenging and critical.
+It sounds so heart-wrenching and challenging, and critical.
 But no!
-A scientific study showed that when people were instructed to think evil thoughts about their ex and then saw photos of them later, their feelings were less intense.
+A scientific study showed that when people were instructed to think evil thoughts about their ex and saw photos of them later, their feelings were less intense.
 Honestly, they were terrible kissers.

 They were the worst dresser.
 None of his clothes matched.
 The guy was never at school.
-You might think that your heart doesn’t listen to instructions from your brain.
+You might think your heart doesn’t listen to instructions from your brain.
 But it does!
-For example, if you’re artistic at all, you can draw a funny picture of your crush, looking at their worst.
+For example, if you’re artistic, you can draw a funny picture of your crush, looking at their worst.
 It is almost guaranteed to make you feel better.

-12. Study About Brain & Make Good Habit
+12. Study About Brain & Make Good Habits

 If you don’t get enough, you feel depressed, and there are two ways to increase your serotonin right now.
 Why not do that?
-The first way is eating certain foods that give you a rush of serotonin, and the second way is getting in the Sun.
+The first way is eating certain foods that give you a serotonin rush, and the second is getting in the Sun.
 That is a real sentence I’m about to say.
-If you want to move on from your crush or your ex more quickly, why not grab a bunch of your friends and do a fabulous picnic where you bring many superfoods and get in the Sun.
+If you want to move on from your crush or ex more quickly, why not grab many of your friends and do a fabulous picnic where you bring many superfoods and get in the Sun?

 13. Unfollow Your Crush From Social Media

-If you want to stop liking someone fast, you must unfollow them on all of their social media.
+If you want to stop liking someone fast, unfollow them on their social media.
 No excuses!
 You have to do this.
 Some of you are going to say I’m so strong.
 I can follow them, and I will never check.
 No!
 I don’t believe you.
 It is so hard!
 The hardest thing I’m ever going to have to do!
-If you still like someone, you’re going to be tempted to check.
+If you still like someone, you will be tempted to check.
 You need to get rid of that temptation for yourself.

 Knowing that you could check it anytime keeps you from moving on.
 Unfollow them on every platform.
 It might be embarrassing that they notice, but this will help you move on.
 That’s where my best interest is.

-After you have unfollowed your crush on all of the platforms, make sure to follow three to five new accounts about things that make you smile.
+After you have unfollowed your crush on all the platforms, follow three to five new accounts about things that make you smile.
 Things that make you happy.
 It could be funny memes.
 It could be animals.
 It could be babies.
 It could be bloggers.
 Whatever makes you happy.

 14. Do Meditation

 The next step is one of my favorite ways to jump someone.
 The whole world knows that.
-Most people don’t realize that exercise increases serotonin in the same way as getting outside and eating foods.
-Whether you’re going dancing with your friends and having a super fun night out, and you’re getting moving.
+Most people don’t realize that exercise increases serotonin, like getting outside and eating food, whether you’re dancing with your friends and having a super fun night out or getting moving.

-Go on for a walk, put your headphones in, and go on a nice little meditation walk.
-It is a positive vibe for your body, and it can put you in a positive.
+Go for a walk, put your headphones in, and do a nice meditation walk.
+It is a positive vibe for your body and can put you in a positive.
 Leave that crush and sadness.
 The other massive advantage of moving your body is getting out there and meeting new people.
 Usually, good relationships and good bonds help you mentally set aside your ex or crush.

 15. Make New Memories

 He/she used to stand in front of the red lockers all the time.
-When you make new memories in all of these places, you’re establishing new neural pathways.
-You’re going to remember not only your ex or your crush, but also you’re going to have all these lovely new memories in those places.
+When you make new memories in these places, you establish new neural pathways.
+You’re going to remember not only your ex or your crush but also you’re going to have all these lovely new memories in those places.

 Take control, empower yourself, and create new things.
 That’s going to help you move on mentally.
 One of the things that suck when we’re trying to get over a person is that our mind continues going on this like a feedback loop of thoughts about them.
-You’re thinking about things, and you remember all the fun times you had.
+You’re thinking about things and remember all the fun times you had.
 You’re wondering where you went wrong.
-It’s going like you’re not getting anywhere with the thoughts, and they’re there all the time.
+You’re not getting anywhere with the thoughts; they’re always there.

 16. Find Out The Error

-One way to stop doing this is to write down everything going on here and put it into a journal on a piece of paper.
+One way to stop doing this is to write down everything going on here and put it into a journal on paper.
 Because that solidifies the thought, it stops you from thinking about it.

 When writing these thoughts down in a journal, you want to summarize what went wrong.
 Why didn’t your crush or your ex become the love of your life?
 Even get down to their personality traits.
 Things you loved seeing.
 Something that you didn’t like.
 Be as detailed as you can and get it all out.